bpaudel2/Java/README.md

 # Running code
 Once you've enviroment set up, you should be able to run these JAVA code like this from terminal/command line:
 ```
-javac program.java  //program.java is the name of JAVA file to compile
+javac program.java  //program.java is the name of JAVA file to compile which will create program.class file.
 java program        //program is the complied JAVA class
 ```
 Or you can also use the IDE of your choice to run these JAVA code.